 3. Show support on social media

-Are you feeling a little strapped on cash but you still want to help women-owned businesses?
-A free and effective option is supporting women-owned businesses on social media.
-Hashtags that you can use are #WomenOwned and #BuyWomenOwned.
+Search for women-owned businesses with relevant hashtags and make sure to follow, like, comment, and share.
 Reviews also go far on sites like Facebook, Google, and Yelp.
 It doesn’t cost a thing to stop and write a review, but the social proof will bring more customers to that business.

 4. Share your network and resources

 If you have experience and perspective, this relationship can be beneficial to women-owned businesses.
 If you hear about an upcoming networking event, let female business owners know about it, too.
-There are so many opportunities that women aren’t aware of, and there must be support within all industries.
+There are so many opportunities that women aren’t aware of, and support is needed within all industries.

 Want to do more to support women-owned businesses?